Friday Night Funkin' Modding Documentation

 Merging into JSON Files

 Merging into JSON files is done using a JSON Patch document.
+(NOTE: This significantly differs from JSON patch files created for v0.4.1 and earlier, which used a different system that honestly kinda sucked).

 Say we have a JSON data file data/songs/mysong-metadata.json like below: